King IVTM Report by Principle at 27 Oct 2023 | ||

 These skills complement the extensive skills and experience of the Chairman and executive directors.
 The composition of the Board also introduces the required element of diversity and independence.
 The Board is therefore comfortable with its composition under current circumstances and considering the challenges faced by the business.

-Refer to the Growthpoint website (www.growthpoint.co.za) for information and disclosure regarding the composition of the Board and each of the directors.
+Refer to the Growthpoint website (www.growthpoint.co.za) for information and disclosure regarding the composition of the Board, tenure, independence and demographics of each of the directors.

 Succession planning to ensure complimentary skill sets and experience is an ongoing exercise.
 The Board considers candidates who represent a diverse spectrum of age, race, gender and cultural communities and is committed to women holding Board positions.
 There are Board statements on gender and racial diversification.

-Independence and conflicts: In FY2023, the Board conducted its annual independence assessment of the Non-executive Directors and is satisfied that all Non-Executive Directors are deemed independent as per King IV definition.
+In FY24, the Board conducted its annual independence assessment of the Non-executive Directors and is satisfied that all Non-Executive Directors are deemed independent as per King IV definition.

-The Board has resolved that to ensure independence, the maximum tenure of a director on the Board would be 12 years, effective at the financial year end of the 12th year.
+The Board has resolved that to ensure independence, the maximum tenure of a director on the Board would be 9 years, effective at the financial year end of the 9th year.
 However, if requested by shareholders, a director’s tenure could be extended, but such a director would be required to resign at each subsequent annual general meeting (AGM) and be reappointed.
+There is no mandatory retirement age for non-executive directors.

 It was further resolved that non-executive directors on the Board should not hold more than four directorships, including Growthpoint, or one chairman position outside Growthpoint and two non-executive director positions including Growthpoint.
 The Chairman would also be limited to two other, or one other Chairman position.
 The reason for this is that the individual directors need to ensure that they have necessary capacity in order to prepare adequately for meetings and attend all Board and Committee meetings.